YatsenkoOleksandr/eap-examples/Data-Source/DataMapper/Notes.md

 - (not recommended) Lower level of visibility by packaging the mapper closer to domain objects

-  But this confuses since the system which knows domain object will know the mapper.
+  This confuses since the system which knows domain object will know the mapper.

-- (not recommended) Use reflection
+- (not recommended) Reflection

   Bypassing visibility rules via reflection is a slow process.

-- rich constructor
+- Rich Constructor

   Domain object will be created wih all mandatory data.
+The drawback is possible cyclic references when two objects reference each other.

-- empty constructor + public setters
+- Empty Constructor + Public Setters

+  Allows to resolve cyclic references: the Identity Map will return an object to stop recursive loading.

+How to store the information about mapping to the database:

+1. Explicit code - the mapper does the mapping through assignments and has fields to store the SQL for database access.

+2. Metadata Mapping - stores the metadata, either in a class or in a separate file.
+All the variation in the mappers can be handled through data without the need of explicit coding by code generation or reflective programming.

+When to Use Data Mapper:

+- With a Domain Model to ignore the database (or when want database schema and the object model to evolve independently).

+- With a Domain Model and complicated mappings.

+Pros:

+- Allows to separate the domain model from the database, so improving design process and testability of the domain model.

+Cons:

+- Adds extra layer of the code.

+**IMPORTANT:** There is a no need to build a full-featured database-mapping layer - use already existing (and tested) database-mapping framework.

 ## Example Notes

+- `DB` class actes as a facade for DB communication, public contract taken as-is from the book.
+- `Person` domain object, plain object without bussiness logic for example simplicity, uses public getters and setters for data fields.
+- `AbstractMapper` is an abstract mapper Layer Supertype, but implemented as generic class to reduce casting boiler-plate.
+- `PersonMapper` is a Data Mapper for Person domain model.
+- `StatementSource` - wraps both the SQL and parameters into a single object to eliminate repetitive coding.